AlexWang1996/Qt-TcpServer-Client-Demo/README.md

   The server will display what it receives from the client on the Texteditor and send "received" to the client

-  The mutithread server enables different clients connected to it and it processes the data in different thread
+  The mutithread server enables different clients connected to it and it processes the data in different threads

   This demo is simple and if users would like to build a robust server with multithread, they should change the framework of this demo and add more complex functions